 A.Yes.
 Under Rule 34-2, a referee's decision is final, whether or not the decision is correct.

-Q.If the referee observes a player about to break a Rule, may he warn the player and thus prevent a breach?
+Q.If the referee observes a player about to breach a Rule, may he warn the player and thus prevent a breach?

-A.Yes, but he is under no obligation to do so.
+A.Yes.
+While a referee is not obliged to warn a player who is about to breach a Rule, it is generally recommended that a referee should do so.
 If he volunteers information about the Rules, he should do so uniformly to all players.

 Disagreement with Referee's Decision